devRael1/LolyTools/README.md

 ## `❗ Usage`
 You must install .NET Desktop Runtime 6 to use this tool.<br>
-No need to install this if you have a more recent version installed.
+No need to install this if you have a more recent version installed :<br>
 .NET Desktop Runtime 6 -> [Official x64 installer (Microsoft)](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.27-windows-x64-installer)<br>

+You can download the latest version of **LolyTools** [here](https://api.github.com/repos/devRael1/LolyTools/releases/latest).

 ## `⚙️ Features`
 - [x] Interactive Menu in Console